Written by Clément Evroux (3rd edition, updated on 08.02.2023).

-On 30 June 2021, the Commission adopted a proposal for a general product safety regulation, which would replace the current General Product Safety Directive, as part of the regulatory fitness-check programme (REFIT).
-The proposal seeks to address the challenges of product safety of emerging technologies, including use of artificial intelligence (AI) and connected devices, and to establish clear obligations for online marketplaces, which consumers increasingly use for their online purchases.
+The proposed regulation would replace the current General Product Safety Directive.
+It seeks to address the product safety challenges of emerging technologies, including use of artificial intelligence (AI) and connected devices, and to establish clear obligations for online marketplaces, which consumers increasingly use for their online purchases.
 The proposal would create a single set of market surveillance rules for both harmonised and non-harmonised products, including by aligning the provisions with the Market Surveillance Regulation, and would improve the effectiveness of product recalls.
-For non-harmonised products where neither manufacturers nor distributors are established in the European Union, it would introduce a requirement for a person to be responsible for the product in the Union.
-The proposal would clarify consumer remedies and harmonise maximum penalties for infringements.
-In the European Parliament, the file has been provisionally referred to the Committee on the Internal Market and Consumer Protection.

 |Committee responsible:||Internal Market and Consumer Protection (IMCO)||COM(2021) 346|